juschuma/juschuma.github.io/_pages/about.md

 News
 ------
-**New publication:** My paper on "[_Central bank liquidity reallocation and bank lending: Evidence from the tiering system_](https://www.sciencedirect.com/science/article/pii/S0304405X25000662)" (with Carlo Altavilla, Miguel Boucinha, Lorenzo Burlon, and Mariassunta Giannetti) has been published in the **_Journal of Financial Economics_**
+**New publication:** "[_Central bank liquidity reallocation and bank lending: Evidence from the tiering system_](https://www.sciencedirect.com/science/article/pii/S0304405X25000662)", with Carlo Altavilla, Miguel Boucinha, Lorenzo Burlon, and Mariassunta Giannetti, has been published in the **_Journal of Financial Economics_**

-**New working paper:** "[_When banks hold back: credit and liquidity provision_](https://www.ecb.europa.eu/pub/pdf/scpwps/ecb.wp3009~da3b0fde3a.en.pdf)" with Carlo Altavilla and Massimo Rostagno
+**New working paper:** "[_When banks hold back: credit and liquidity provision_](https://www.ecb.europa.eu/pub/pdf/scpwps/ecb.wp3009~da3b0fde3a.en.pdf)", with Carlo Altavilla and Massimo Rostagno